With a potent punch of pain-killing power, it's no surprise that the cannabis concentrate Rick Simpson Oil is a mighty medical marijuana mainstay.

 In other words, RSO should not be used as a substitute for any prescribed medical treatment.
 However, with its concentrated punch of THC, it can be a valuable tool for fighting pain and insomnia.
 Like many cannabis products, RSO can help counteract the effects of chemotherapy and other cancer treatments, but talk with your medical provider or caregiver before adding RSO or anything else to your symptom management.

 Rick Simpson no longer makes and distributes his namesake oil, and he does not officially authorize any other producer.
-No worries though: You can still find RSO for sale at some dispensaries and through some caregivers.
+No worries though: You can still find RSO for sale through Lantern and some dispensaries.
 As with all cannabis, purchase tested, quality products from a reputable and trusted source.

 As Rick himself says, “The only way to know for sure what you have is real, is to produce the oil yourself."